BrantLauro/BrantLauro/README.md

 - 📫 How to reach me: **brantlauro@gmail.com**

-- ⚡ What I like to do: **I like so much reading, basketball and skateboarding**
+- ⚡ What I like to do: **I like so much reading, basketball and skateboarding and coding of course**

 <h3 align="left">Connect with me:</h3>
 <p align="left">